Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 We had the most unfortunate of incidents last week here in France.
 An 18-year-old radical Islamist decapitated a 47-year-old teacher, Samuel Paty.
 I do want to dwell on that aspect and the polemic surrounding freedom of speech and caricatures.
 It is another subject that merits a lot of soul-searching to separate fig leaves from tailored clothing.

 The Minister of education, Jean-Michel Blanquer is launching a major political debate (Grenelle de l’éducation) that is supposed to put teachers more “at the center of society”.
 Certainly, teachers and schooling have a considerable role to play in the development of young minds.
 But here’s the key, Proverbs says the preponderant, primary role falls to the parents!
 This is a massive subject that we cannot detail here, but a child starting in school must ARRIVE with a SOLID MORAL ETHICAL education.
 That education is during the formative years of a child when their characters and personality are in a formation, building stage.

 It is much easier to construct rather than DEstructure and REstructure.
 Grow, tutor and prune a plant in the first years and it will yield fruit for many years to come.
 Likewise, with children.

 Parents are the center of society.
-The books of Proverbs is a father teaching his son.
+The book of Proverbs is a father teaching his son.
 It is the mother knowing the law and participating 100% with the father in this education.
 That’s parenting.
 It’s not a teacher’s role to REeducate a child in ethical behavior.
 Enough said, you get the idea.
 It is up to the parents to clothe their child appropriately.
 That means no fig leaves.
-Here are some articles from Audit of Humankind in the section How Humankind Socializes that do more in-depth about the central role of parents in child-education.
+Here are some articles from Audit of Humankind in the section How Humankind Socializes that go more in-depth about the central role of parents in child education.